panachainy/mini_personal_finance_app/README.md

 - widgets is dump widget, no logic inside
 - bloc is state management, for manage state & logic & event
+- datasource I decide to use Firebase.Firestore is support both offline & online